bastienmichaux/notes/g/networks/protocol.md

 ## UDP

 <!-- TODO: connectionless, error checking, guarantee delivery, latency -->
-UDP, or User Datagram Protocol, is a connectionless communication protocol used for fast and efficient data transmission.
-Unlike TCP, UDP does not provide error checking or guarantee delivery, making it suitable for real-time applications like video streaming and online gaming where low latency is crucial.
+**UDP (User Datagram Protocol)** is a connectionless communication protocol used for fast and efficient data transmission.

+Unlike TCP, UDP does not provide error checking or guarantee delivery: it doesn't guarantee the order or integrity of data packets.
+This makes it suitable for real-time applications like video streaming and online gaming where low latency is crucial.

+That's also why some data can be lost during a stream: you may not receive the entirety of a video stream (some milliseconds are skipped/lost) but you get enough to follow along.

 ## SSL